tailhook/vagga/docs/config.rst

     The mapping, that constitutes environment variables set in container.
 This overrides ``environ-file`` on value by value basis.

+``uids``
+    List of ranges of user ids that need to be mapped when container runs.
+    User must have some ranges in ``/etc/subuid`` to run this contiainer, and total size of all allowed ranges must be larger or equal to the sum of sizes of all ranges specified in ``uids`` parameter.
+Currenlty vagga applies ranges found in ``/etc/subuid`` one by one until all ranges are satisfied.
+It's not always optimal or desirable, we will allow to customize mapping in later versions.

+``gids``
+    List of ranges of group ids that need to be mapped when container runs.
+    User must have some ranges in ``/etc/subgid`` to run this contiainer, and total size of all allowed ranges must be larger or equal to the sum of sizes of all ranges specified in ``gids`` parameter.
+Currenlty vagga applies ranges found in ``/etc/subgid`` one by one until all ranges are satisfied.
+It's not always optimal or desirable, we will allow to customize mapping in later versions.

 .. _provision:

 ``provision``